This is our Code of Conduct. It’s a working document, and you can fork/comment/suggest changes to it on GitHub.

-Contact the project lead or the technical lead.
-We will work with you to help you figure out how to ensure that any conflict doesn’t interfere with your work, in confidence if you would prefer.
+Talk to Andrew or David.
+We will work with you to help you figure out how to ensure that any conflict with a colleague doesn’t interfere with your work, in confidence if you would prefer.

-Talk to Angela Plohman.
-Angela oversees the project.
-She can be contacted at firstname.lastname@example.org.
+Talk to Chris Lawrence.
+Chris oversees the project.
+He can be contacted at firstname.lastname@example.org

-If you feel you have been unfairly accused of violating this code of conduct, you should contact Dan with a concise description of your grievance.
+If you feel you have been unfairly accused of violating this code of conduct, you should contact Chris at the above email address with a concise description of your grievance.